Bogtrotter72/Udvartana-Sports-Therapy-Clinic/README.md

 The pop out navigation menu and footer navigation menu use the same animation, and overall these features should help provide the user with a sense of continuity.

 The whole experience is designed to be effortless.

+### Cards
+Cards, or card-like shapes are used throughout, providing a sense of continuity.
+They are also layered and given shading to give a sense of depth.

+### Background images
+Each page has a different background image to add a touch of variety.
+At the same time, they support the underlying concept of nature, vitality and health.

 ### Existing Features